Are you looking for a quick way to update something in your house for about $6? A can of spray paint is the answer.

 These days you can order just about anything online.
-Even though it’s an aerosol spray paint can still be shipped.
+Even though it’s an aerosol paint it can still be shipped.
 You can buy it on Amazon and at Target online.
 It is flammable, but it can be shipped.
 It is a little harder to see the color when you buy online.

 Do You Need To Seal Spray Paint?

-This is important – If you want to seal your project, wait 3-7 days until the underlying paint is completely cured before you apply top coat.
+This is important – If you want to seal your project, wait 3-7 days until the underlying paint is completely cured before you apply the top coat.
 If you rush the process you can get wrinkling and running because the paint under the seal is dry but not cured.